AlessandroZ/BeRoot/README.md

 - Directory present in %PATH% environment variable
 ```

-If a directory on the __%PATH%__ variable is writeable, it would be possible to realize DLL hijacking attacks.
+If a directory on the __%PATH%__ variable is writable, it would be possible to realize DLL hijacking attacks.
 Then, the goal would be to find a service which loads a DLL not present on each of these path.
 This is the case of the default "__IKEEXT__" service which loads the inexistant "__wlbsctrl.dll__".

-__How to exploit__: Create a malicious DLL called "_wlbsctrl.dll_" (use the [DLL template](https://github.com/AlessandroZ/BeRoot/tree/master/templates/DLL_Hijacking)) and add it to the writeable path listed on the %PATH% variable.
+__How to exploit__: Create a malicious DLL called "_wlbsctrl.dll_" (use the [DLL template](https://github.com/AlessandroZ/BeRoot/tree/master/templates/DLL_Hijacking)) and add it to the writable path listed on the %PATH% variable.
 Start the service "_IKEEXT_".
 To start the IKEEXT service without high privilege, a technic describe on the french magazine MISC 90 explains the following method:

 Create a file as following: